yihaozhong/LPractice/README.md

 # LPractice

 notes and a track of algo question.
+Mainly use python and sql